serra/invoice-automator/readme.md

 ## Doing

---
+* Write a spec and an automatic test

 ## Backlog

-* Write a spec and automatic test
+* Add a link to the email in Fibery
+* Update status to review
+* Upload file to Fibery and link to invoice
+* publish wheel to local repository
 * Add QR code to pdf invoices
 * Upload the invoice to the administration.
 * Find a way to use local resources only (e.g. no links to stylesheets using https).